seongkyun/DRFBNet300/README.md

-# Real-time small object detection model in the bird-view UAV imagery
+# DRFBNet300
-By Seongkyun Han, Juwon Kwon, Soonchul Kwon
+By Seongkyun Han, Juwon Kwon, Jisang Yoo, Soonchul Kwon

 - This repo is came from [RFBNet](https://github.com/ruinmessi/RFBNet) and modified for my experiment.